ONSdigital/address-index-api/README.md

 [Address Index UI](https://github.com/ONSdigital/address-index-ui) - New Flask UI to replace current demo-ui

 ### What if I just want to use the API ###

 See [API Help and Swagger](api-definitions/readme.md)

-### Who do I talk to? ###

-The main contributors to this repo are

-* Paul Joel
-* Richard Smith
-* Steve Thorne

-Software engineers working for the Office For National Statistsics.